XDgov/data-design-standards/_components/axes.md

 <div id="comparing-visualizations">
   <h2>Comparing Visualizations</h2>
   <p>
-    When creating data visualizations that are designed to be compared, ensure that the axes are consistent across each visualization.
+    When creating data visualizations that are designed to be compared, always use consistent axes.
 This allows users to accurately compare the data across each without having to consider the variances resulting from axes with different start and end values.
   </p>
   <h3>Examples</h3>
   <div class="clearfix component-examples">